gilmar-lima/house-rocket-insights/README.md

 # House Rocket Insights

 # 1. Business Problem
 House Rocket is a real estate company trying to figure out a way to improve the process by which properties are negotiated, our main goal is to provide insights that are relevant for the business and figure out which are the best buying opportunities.
 # 2. Business Assumptions
 We take into account the following assumptions:

-**Good negotiantion conditions**:
+**Properties recommendation conditions**:
+- Properties in which the price is less than the region's median and it is in good conditions, will be considered good buying opportunities.
+- Good condition is considered equal 5.

+**Selling price calculation conditions**:
-- If the selling price is greater than the region's median and sazonality.
+- If the price is greater than the region's median.
 The selling price will be the buying price + 10%.

-- If the buying price is less than the region's median and sazonality.
+- If the price is less than the region's median.
 The selling price will be the buying price + 30%.

+**Outliers**:
+- We are considering houses with prive above 500 000 000 as an outlier.

 # 3. Solution Plan
 **Step 1.
 Data Extraction:** download the dataset from Kaggle site.